 For years, Florida Panthers flourished throughout the eastern United States.
 Unfortunately, humans viewed them as a threat; therefore, they began to hunt and trap them.
 By the mid-1950s, these beautiful cats almost became extinct.
 By 1967, the U.S. Department of the Interior classified them as endangered.
-Unfortunately, humans still fear them today, which is why many programs that are trying to encourage the population growth is trying to address the social opposition to panthers.
+Unfortunately, humans still fear them today, which is why many programs trying to encourage population growth are trying to address the social opposition to panthers.
 In 1981, the first Florida Panther Recovery Plan began by the Fish and Wildlife Service.
-Since then, we have seen some growth in the number of them in the wild.
+Since then, we have seen some growth in their number in the wild.

 Unfortunately, the greatest threat to these large cats remains.
 This greatest threat is the severely decreasing habitat.
 As a result of the loss of habitable land, there are a lot of dangers that have arisen, which would not usually be there.
-They also have hazards that would be present even in the most accommodating circumstances such as catfights, rabies, feline distemper, feline leukemia, and Feline AIDS, as well as the occasional parasite, such as tapeworm, hookworm, ringworm, etc.
+They also have hazards that would be present even in the most accommodating circumstances, such as catfights, rabies, feline distemper, feline leukemia, and Feline AIDS, as well as the occasional parasite tapeworm, hookworm, ringworm, etc.

 In addition to these natural dangers, they have been subject to decreasing populations due to inbreeding.
-Inbreeding is dangerous to the population as a whole, because it results in congenital heart defects, decreases overall fitness, increases testicle abnormalities and abnormal semen, etc.
+Inbreeding is dangerous to the population because it results in congenital heart defects, reduces overall fitness, increases testicle abnormalities and abnormal semen, etc.

 Also, they are living closer and closer to human civilization.
-Although illegal hunting is rare in Florida, collisions with motor vehicles are on the rise.
+Although illegal hunting is rare in Florida, collisions with motor vehicles are rising.
 In addition to decreasing land, there are reduced numbers of prey available to them.
-As humans move in, their prey moves out, which causes them to have to hunt for more extended periods, which can result in undernourishment, starvation, and overall poor health.
+As humans move in, their prey moves out, which causes them to have to hunt for more extended periods, resulting in undernourishment, starvation, and overall poor health.

 As a result of the limited territory, the number of them in the wild is diminishing.
 Fortunately, there has been a slight increase in the past few years due to several programs implemented in South Florida, such as the Genetic Restoration Program and National Wildlife Refuges.
-Some of these programs are trying to reintroduce the panther in previously native areas where they have gone extinct.
-By opening up more territories where they can roam, hopefully, will allow the population to increase.
-Humankind needs to be conscientious of taking care of the land the panthers still have in order to preserve this species.
+Some of these programs try to reintroduce the panther in previously native areas where they have gone extinct.
+Hopefully, opening up more territories where they can roam will allow the population to increase.
+Humankind needs to be conscientious of taking care of the land.
+The Panthers still have to preserve this species.

 15 Florida Panthers Killed